katzenpost/katzenpost/specs/pki.rst

    The epoch_number field is used by the receiving party to quickly check the epoch for the vote before deserializing the payload.

-   // TODO: each authority must include its commit value for the
+   Each authority MUST include its commit value for the shared random computation in this phase along with its signed vote.
-   // shared random computation in this phase along with its signed vote.
+   This computation is derived from the Tor Shared Random Subsystem, [TORSRV].

 3.2.3 The vote_status Command